 we want the machine to make the tag pages when a new tag is

 used.
-She provides a hook that you put in _plugins
+She provides a hook that you put in _plugins for

 this.
 At first I though I was out of luck because GitHub